rosskipp/auto-hotkey-reverse-scroll/README.md

 AutoHotkey Reverse Scroll
 ==========================

-####Mac like natural scrolling for windows with Auto Hotkey
+###Mac like natural scrolling for windows with AutoHotkey

-A simple script for Auto Hotkey that reverses the direction of the scroll input.
+A simple script for AutoHotkey that reverses the direction of the scroll input.

 Download AutoHotkey here: http://www.autohotkey.com/